 There are multiple pathways and causes of nausea and vomiting.
 Specific areas in the brain include the area postrema in the floor of the fourth ventricle, the nucleus tractus solitarius in the medulla, and various motor nuclei that make up a central pattern generator.
-A complex interaction of vagal afferents and efferents to the cortex, hypothalamus, and limbic regions also play a role in how the brain perceives nausea.
-Multiple chemoreceptors are involved in these pathways and include the muscarinic M1, dopaminergic D2, serotonin 5-HT3, neurokinin-1, and histamine H1.
+A complex interaction of vagal afferents and efferents to the cortex, hypothalamus, and limbic regions also plays a role in how the brain perceives nausea.
+Multiple chemoreceptors are involved in these pathways, including the muscarinic M1, dopaminergic D2, serotonin 5-HT3, neurokinin-1, and histamine H1.
 As such, most of the anti-emetics can broadly fit into the following classes based on the mechanism of action:

 The setting and clinical presentation will dictate the type of medication prescribed, the dosing, and the route of administration.
 A careful review of the symptoms and past medical history, allergies, and prior exposure to/uses of these medications will lead to a better outcome for the patient.